Neutrino mass variables in 3 active and 2 sterile neutrino scenario: Results and Discussion

 Cosmological observations provide some of the most stringent bounds on light sterile neutrinos through their impact on the sum of neutrino masses $\Sigma$ and on the effective number of relativistic species $N_{\rm eff}$.
 In this analysis, we have considered the constraint obtained from the combined analysis of Planck + BAO + Hubble parameter measurement + Supernova Ia data, fitted with a ten-parameter cosmological model (10-PCM)~\cite{Acero:2022wqg} i.e. as, Here $\omega_0$ is the equation of state parameter of dark energy, and $n_{\rm run}$ denotes the running of the scalar spectral index which is related to the initial conditions of the Universe.

 In Fig.~\ref{fig:sigma_cosmo}, we present $\Sigma^{3+2}$ as a function of the lightest neutrino mass for the different benchmark mass-splitting schemes considered.
-The horizontal line indicates the cosmological limit $\Sigma = 0.16~\text{eV}$, assuming $N_{\rm eff} = 3.11$. {The figure illustrates that the presence of extra sterile states in some scenarios substantially enhances the sum of neutrino masses compared to the three-flavor case, highlighting the tension with the cosmology in the $3+2$ scenario.} Our observations in Fig.~\ref{fig:sigma_cosmo} are as follows: \begin{itemize} \item The SSN scenario is allowed by the 10-PCM bound up to $m_{\rm lightest} \sim 0.016~(0.013)$ eV for $\Delta m_{s_2}^2 = 10^{-4}~\left(10^{-2} \right)$ $\rm eV^2$.
-On the other hand, the SSI scenario is disfavored by the 10-PCM bound for both the mass squared differences. {This is expected for SSI scenario because for vanishing lightest neutrino mass $m_1 \approx m_2 \approx 0.05~\eV$ and the $\Delta N_{\rm eff }\, m_5 \approx 0.08~\eV$ which already exceeds the 10-PCM limit irrespective of the $m_4$ contribution. } \item The SNS scenario is disfavored for $\Delta m_{s_2}^2 = 10^{-2}$ $\rm eV^2$ however, it is allowed for $\Delta m_{s_2}^2 = 10^{-4}$ $\rm eV^2$ up to $m_{\rm lightest} \sim 0.012$ eV as far as the 10-PCM bound is concerned.
-On the other hand, the SIS scenario is completely disfavored by the 10-PCM bound like the SSI scenario.
-The above results are summarised in Table~\ref{tab:10pcm}. \end{itemize}
+The figure illustrates that the presence of extra sterile states in some scenarios substantially enhances the sum of neutrino masses compared to the three-flavor case, highlighting the tension with the cosmology in the $3+2$ scenario.
+Our observations in Fig.~\ref{fig:sigma_cosmo} are as follows: \begin{itemize} \item The SSN scenario is allowed by the 10-PCM bound up to $m_{\rm lightest} \sim 0.016~(0.013)$ eV for $\Delta m_{s_2}^2 = 10^{-4}~(10^{-2})~\rm eV^2$.
+On the other hand, the SSI scenario is disfavored by the 10-PCM bound for both mass-squared differences.
+This behavior is expected because in the SSI scenario, for vanishing lightest neutrino mass, one has $m_1 \approx m_2 \approx 0.05~\eV$.
+In addition, the effective sterile contribution to the cosmological mass bound, $\Delta N_{\rm eff}\, m_5$~[c.f Eq.~\eqref{eq:sum_3+2}], is approximately $0.08~\eV$, which already exceeds the 10-PCM limit even before including the contribution from $m_4$.